 The land of the free and the home of slang that takes over the world.
 From coast to coast, American English churns out new words faster than Hollywood makes sequels.
 Valley girls, hip-hop heads, Southern drawlers and Brooklyn hustlers all throw into the same melting pot of language.

-"Silent repost is basically just a statement you say because when you want to repost something Let's get into reposting.
-Basically when there's something on TikTok or Instagram that you really relate with It could be a post or just basically a post like a video or a photo or like a caption or whatever You have the option to repost it, which basically means you agree with it So silent repost is basically when something that you secretly relate to And you don't really want people to know about it publicly, but you just really relate to it So people usually comment like, oh silent repost this Because it won't show up on your page, on your account So people won't really know that you relate to this, you know, the post or whatever Unless the post also shows up on their feed and then they see your comment It's not that common Or you don't really have to comment, you can just say, oh like silent repost I can say it to your closest friend or someone else like, oh okay, silent repost An example would be, oh my god, have you seen this breakup edit?
-It's so relatable, silent repost"
+"Silent repost is basically just a statement you say because when you want to repost something... let's get into reposting.
+Basically when there's something on TikTok or Instagram that you really relate with, it could be a post or just basically a post like a video or a photo or like a caption or whatever, you have the option to repost it, which basically means you agree with it.
+So silent repost is basically when something that you secretly relate to and you don't really want people to know about it publicly, but you just really relate to it.
+So people usually comment like, oh, silent repost, this.
+Because it won't show up on your page, on your account, so people won't really know that you relate to this, you know, the post or whatever, unless the post also shows up on their feed and then they see your comment.
+It's not that common.
+Or you don't really have to comment, you can just say, oh, like silent repost.
+I can say it to your closest friend or someone else like, oh okay, silent repost.
+An example would be, oh my god, have you seen this breakup edit?
+It's so relatable, silent repost."

 "be so for real is basically telling someone like okay like come on like be serious or like stop joking or like stop exaggerating or like like come on you're like overdoing it that's basically be so for real an example would be oh my god you just paid $30 for coffee be so for real"

 "Motion is basically, you know, having success, popularity, money, good things going on in your life in general.
 That's basically just having motion.
-An example would be, oh my god, we both got an internship at the Big Four, we got motion twin."
+An example would be, oh my God, we both got an internship at the Big Four, we got motion, twin."

-"we listen and we don't judge basically, what the words say it's basically a safe space to confess something that you've done, usually done in a joking manner but you still confess true things and it's a safe space where no one judges you and it's usually just weird things that a person would do or kinda odd but usually you won't really just admit to publicly it's kind of like a trend on tiktok hops every once in a while they just start we listen and we don't judge and then they say their confession after that usually kids have done it with their parents where kids admit to doing something behind their parents back and they use this trend as a way for their parents not to punish them an example would be we listen and we don't judge i still sleep with my nightlight on"
+"we listen and we don't judge basically, what the words say it's basically a safe space to confess something that you've done, usually done in a joking manner but you still confess true things and it's a safe space where no one judges you and it's usually just weird things that a person would do or kinda odd but usually you won't really just admit to publicly it's kind of like a trend on tiktok pops every once in a while they just start we listen and we don't judge and then they say their confession after that usually kids have done it with their parents where kids admit to doing something behind their parents back and they use this trend as a way for their parents not to punish them an example would be we listen and we don't judge i still sleep with my nightlight on"

 Silent repost